ResiSense/ResiSense.github.io/pages/human-practices.md

 > In the consultation with Prof Tam, we presented our initial design for discussion on its feasibility.
 Our original idea involved using **DNA-cleaving DNAzyme that emits fluorescence** upon binding to the targeted antibiotic-resistance gene.
 However, Prof Tam pointed out that the **DNA-cleaving DNAzyme binding is not as specific as we had assumed**, and its **working temperature does not align with our goal** of creating a point-of-care device.
 >
 > #### Project Modification
 > As a result of this meeting, we have made significant changes to our project's mechanism.
 We realised our initial approach was **overly optimistic** regarding the biochemical reaction involved.
-Her opinion prompted us to modify the DNA sensing method by **employing a specific enzyme** and **using G-Quadruplex DNAzyme** to indicate the presence of the targeted gene through a **colour change** in the later step.
+Her opinion prompted us to modify the DNA sensing method by **employing a specific enzyme** and **using G-quadruplex DNAzyme** to indicate the presence of the targeted gene through a **colour change** in the later step.

 > ## Crux of Science Communication
 >